 1. El Nido

 Situated in the northernmost tip of the island, El Nido is characterized by its white sandy shores, turquoise blue waters, green lagoons, secret beaches, towering limestone cliffs and Karst Mountains.
 The beaches found in El Nido are far more beautiful than some of the most famous ones in the world.
 El Nido is famous for offering some of the best island hopping tours in the country, as well as being home to some of the most luxurious and exclusive resorts.
 If you want to visit El Nido on a budget, that’s also very enjoyable – there’s no need to splurge on 5 star resorts.
+El Nido is also a fantastic destination for family travel, with plenty of things to do for both adults and children.

 What to see: